MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementNotificationMessageTemplate.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphNotificationMessageTemplate>: Notification messages are messages that are sent to end users who are determined to be not-compliant with the compliance policies defined by the administrator.
-Administrators choose notifications and configure them in the Intune Admin Console using the compliance policy creation page under the "Actions for non-compliance" section.
+BODYPARAMETER <IMicrosoftGraphNotificationMessageTemplate1>: Notification messages are messages that are sent to end users who are determined to be not-compliant with the compliance policies defined by the administrator.
+Administrators choose notifications and configure them in the Intune Admin Console using the compliance policy creation page under the “Actions for non-compliance” section.
 Use the notificationMessageTemplate object to create your own custom notifications for administrators to choose while configuring actions for non-compliance.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[BrandingOptions <String>]`: